TX-2/TX-2-simulator/assembler/README.md

 The assembler isn't finished yet, so there are a number of quite severe limitations:

-* No support yet for comments.
-* No symbol table, so tags, origins, addresses etc. cannot be symbols.
-* No expression evaluation, so we cannot use arithmetic expressions (though please note that the TX-2 assembler, M4, had ideas of operator precedence which don't reflect normal usage).
-* No support for deferred operands or RC words.
+* No support for deferred operands or RC ("Register-Containing") words.
 * No support for macros.
 Confusingly, the TX-2 assembler supported macros and was called M4, but is unrelated to the Unix program `m4`.